 Additionally, active adults, children, and individuals with respiratory problems should limit prolonged outdoor exposure.

-You can get more information about restrictions during high ozone advisory days and what Maricopa County is doing to keep our air safe at Clean Air Make More.
-There you can sign up to receive air quality notices via text or email.
-You can also get detailed daily information from the Arizona Department of Environmental Quality online or by calling the ADEQ Air Quality Forecast Hotline at 602-771-2367.
+You can get more information about restrictions during high ozone advisory days and what Maricopa County is doing to keep the air safe at Clean Air Make More.
+There you can sign up to receive air-quality notices via text or email.
+You can also get detailed daily information from the Arizona Department of Environmental Quality.